-- 23. In the case of abnormal emissions, malfunction or breakdown leading to abnormal emissions, the operator must: - a. investigate immediately and take corrective action - b. adjust the process or activity to minimise those emissions; and - c. promptly record the events and actions taken. - 24.
-The regulator shall be informed without delay: - a. if there is an emission that is likely to have an effect on the local community - b. in the event of the failure of key abatement plant.

-- 25. In cases of non-compliance causing immediate danger to human health, the activity shall be suspended immediately.
-The following criteria shall be taken into account:

-- a.
-The toxicity of the substances being released

-- b.
-The amount released

-- c.
-The location of the installation; and

-- d.
-The sensitivity of the receptors.
+- 24. In the case of abnormal emissions, malfunction or breakdown leading to abnormal emissions, the operator must: - a. investigate immediately and take corrective action - b. adjust the process or activity to minimise those emissions; and - c. promptly record the events and actions taken. - 25.
+The regulator shall be informed without delay: - a. if there is an emission that is likely to have an effect on the local community - b. in the event of the failure of key abatement plant. - 26.
+In cases of non-compliance causing immediate danger to human health, the activity shall be suspended immediately.
+The following criteria shall be taken into account: - a.
+The toxicity of the substances being released - b.
+The amount released - c.
+The location of the installation; and - d.
+The sensitivity of the receptors. - 27.
+The operator shall provide a list of key arrestment plant and shall have a written procedure for dealing with its failure, in order to minimise any adverse effects.